 What is the UK Spouse Visa?

 This visa allows individuals to live and work in the UK for up to 33 months (2 years and 9 months).
 If the eligibility requirements are still met then there is the potential to extend the visa by an additional 30 months.
-By extending the Spouse Visa, individuals may be eligible to apply for indefinite leave to remain in the UK, following the completion of five years of continuous residence in the United Kingdom.
+By extending the Spouse Visa, individuals may be eligible to apply for permanent settlement in the UK.

 UK Spouse Visa Eligibility Requirements 2024